Azure/AKS-Landing-Zone-Accelerator/README.md

 ## Choosing a Deployment Model

-The reference implementations are spread across two repos that all build on top of the [AKS baseline reference architecture](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks/baseline-aks) and Azure Landing Zones.
+The reference implementations are spread across two repositories that all build on top of the [AKS baseline reference architecture](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks/baseline-aks) and Azure Landing Zones.

-1. This one.
+1. In this repository, we have sample Bicep and Terraform scripts to get you started quickly on AKS using best practices.
 To Deploy our AKS Secure Baseline Scenario, Check out [AKS Secure Baseline](./Scenarios/AKS-Secure-Baseline-PrivateCluster/).
 Use [this repo](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios/AKS-Secure-Baseline-PrivateCluster) if you would like step by step guidance on how to deploy secure and well architected AKS clusters using our scenario based model and/or you are new to AKS or IaC.
 This model promotes a separation of duties, modularized IaC so you can pick and choose components you want to build with your cluster and has implementations in ARM, Terraform and Bicep.
 It is the best starting point for people new to Azure or AKS.
 1. The [AKS Construction Helper](https://github.com/Azure/Aks-Construction), a flexible templating approach using Bicep that enables multiple scenarios using a Web based tool.
 It provides tangible artifacts to **quickly** enable AKS deployments through CLI or in your CI/CD pipeline.

 :arrow_forward: [AKS Secure Baseline in a Private Cluster](./Scenarios/AKS-Secure-Baseline-Private-AVM/README.md)

 ▶️ [Running Azure ML workloads on a private AKS cluster](./Scenarios/AzureML-on-Private-AKS)

-### Or leverage one of the Landing Zone Accelerator implementations from our other repos
+### Or leverage one of the Landing Zone Accelerator implementations from our other repository

 :arrow_forward: [AKS Construction Helper](https://github.com/Azure/Aks-Construction#getting-started)